Personal development and self help books review.

 If it’s on a list of recommended reading, the review is probably here.

-Updated: 4/12/21.
-This post is constantly being updated as I review more books!
+Last updated: 8/20/22.
+This post is regularly being updated as I review more books!
 So check back for new content often.

 I read a book that changed my life.
 Literally.
 You can read the review here: “The ONE Thing.”

 Instead of YOU having to try them all, I’ve done the work for you.
 Below- sorted by order of recommendation- are all the books you need to start changing your life.